-A reader recently emailed me asking what would happen to their Arrival miles if they cancel their Barclays Arrival Plus™ World Elite MasterCard®.
+A reader recently emailed me asking what would happen to their Arrival miles if they cancel their Barclaycard Arrival Plus® World Elite Mastercard® (Expired).
+See Rates & Fees here for more information on the Arrival Plus.
 In case you’ve been wondering the same thing, I thought I’d answer here:

-If you didn’t already know, the Barclays Arrival Plus™ World Elite MasterCard® card comes with a nice sign-up bonus 50,000 miles after spending $3,000 in 90 days.
-50,000 Arrival miles is worth $500 in travel!
+If you didn’t already know, the card comes with a nice limited time offer sign-up bonus of 70,000 miles after spending $5,000 in 90 days.
 In addition to the sign-up bonus, you will earn 2x miles on ALL purchases, a 5% rebate on all travel redemptions, no foreign transaction fees, chip and signature technology, and your free monthly FICO credit score.